Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 When encoding request bodies, several things happen:

 * For requests with content-type header of `application/x-www-form-urlencoded`, `multipart/form-data`,
-  or `application/json`, this plugin will pass the raw request body on the `body` attribute, but also tries to return a parsed version of those arguments in `body_args`.
+  or `application/json`, this plugin passes the raw request body in the `body` attribute, and tries to return a parsed version of those arguments in `body_args`.
 If this parsing fails, an error message is returned and the message is not sent.
 * If the `content-type` is not `text/plain`, `text/html`, `application/xml`, `text/xml`, or `application/soap+xml`,